 What are the penalties for vehicular manslaughter in South Carolina?

-What happens when you are charged with vehicular manslaughter?
+What happens when you are arrested for vehicular homicide?

 It is important to understand that being charged with vehicular manslaughter does not automatically bring a guilty verdict.
 However, this is a serious criminal charge that can change your life instantly.
-That is why you need to fight the charges immediately with the help of a criminal defense attorney.
+That is why you need to fight the charges immediately with the help of a Fort Mill or Rock Hill criminal defense attorney.

 What are common defenses to vehicular homicide charges?